 Narayana Health is one of the best diabetes hospitals in India for diabetic screenings and diabetes or prediabetes treatment.
 Our team of expert diabetologists and trained medical staff offer high-quality care for the various stages and types of diabetes.

-The modern sedentary lifestyle has contributed to the rapid rise of the disease.
-It is estimated that today more than 62 million Indians suffer from diabetes and the numbers are projected to touch 100 million by 2035 if not provided proper treatment for diabetes.
+The modern sedentary lifestyle has contributed to the rapid rise in the number of cases accused by diabetes.
+It is estimated that today more than 62 million Indians suffer from diabetes as of now and the numbers are projected to touch 100 million by 2035 if not provided proper treatment for diabetes.
+Taking into account the number of diabetes cases and unawareness in the complications, it is important to take important measures of care such as:

 Diabetes types and their treatment